tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Add type checking with Sorbet or RBS
 - [ ] Implement caching for frequently accessed demand data
 - [x] Upgrade to Rails 8 (Completed in rails8 branch)
-- [ ] Refactor policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
+- [ ] Refactor electrical policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
+- [ ] Change terminology and implementation from project owner to project manager.
+- [ ] Refactor projects controller and application controller `def after_sign_in_path_for(resource)to use app/controllers/concerns/current_project_concern.rb to reduce code duplication.
+- [ ] Cable types:
+   - [ ] convert core material to enum.
+   - [ ] convert insulation material to enum.
+   - [ ] add volt rating enum.

 ## Potential Features
 - [ ] Add more comprehensive reporting for demand calculations
 - [ ] Implement bulk import/export for demands